Lemon Pound Cake

 - In the bowl of an electric mixer fitted with the paddle attachment (or beaters), cream the butter and sugar on medium speed until light and fluffy, 3 to 4 minutes.
 Scrape down the sides of the bowl, then beat in the eggs one at a time, beating well after each addition.
 Scrape down the sides of the bowl again.

 - With the mixer on low speed, beat in one-quarter of the flour mixture, then one-third of the buttermilk mixture.
 Beat in another quarter of the flour, then another third of the buttermilk mixture.
 Repeat with another quarter of the flour and the remaining buttermilk mixture.
 Finally, beat in the remaining flour mixture.
-Scrape down the sides of the bowl, and give a quick mix to make sure all of the ingredients are well incorporated.
+Scrape down the sides of the bowl, and give a quick mix to make sure all of the ingredients are well-incorporated.

 - Note: You'll need 4 to 5 large lemons for the entire recipe.

-- Freezer-Friendly Instructions: The cake can be frozen (without the glaze) for up to 3 months.
-After it is completely cooled, double-wrap it securely with aluminum foil or plastic freezer wrap, or place it in a heavy-duty freezer bag.
+- Make-Ahead/Freezer-Friendly Instructions: The cakes can be made up to 1 day ahead of time and stored in a cake dome or airtight container at room temperature.
+They can also be frozen (without the final glaze) for up to 3 months.
+After they are completely cooled, double-wrap securely with aluminum foil or plastic freezer wrap, or place them in a heavy-duty freezer bag.
 Thaw overnight on the countertop before serving.
 (Add the syrup before the cake is frozen and add the glaze after the cake is thawed.)

 Nutrition Information